 The Orcas usually approach the bay to rub against the pebbled beach in shallow water close to the shoreline, in as little as 1.8 m (6 feet) of water.
 It can be very close to the beach during high tide.
 The sea should be smooth and avoid windy days.
 The chance to spot them increases if you overnight at the campground at Bere Point Regional Park.
 Select an ocean view site at this fantastically located campground.
 It is serviced during summer only.

 The precipitation of Vancouver Island's east coast is just 700-800 mm per year.
 In contrast, the west coast of the island is exposed to moisture-packed winds blowing from the Pacific Ocean and receives plenty of precipitation from October to March.
-Summers are in general relatively dry.
+Summers are in general, relatively dry.

 Spring is always a great time to visit Vancouver Island.
 Daily temperatures range from 11-15 ºC.
 It's a great time for wildlife viewing.
 The Pacify grey whales are on their route to Alaska, Grizzly and black bears finish their hibernation a looking for food along the shoreline.

-From June through September, Vancouver Island is typically sunny and mild although the temperature at Malcolm Island seldom goes beyond 15-17°C but can reach up to 25°C.
+From June through September, Vancouver Island is typically sunny and mild, although the temperature at Malcolm Island seldom goes beyond 15-17°C but can reach up to 25°C.

-In fall you may see a lot of fog especially in the morning which could last until mid-day or afternoon.
-The temperature is on average around 12°C.
+In fall you may see a lot of fog, especially in the morning, which could last until mid-day or afternoon.
+The temperature is on average, around 12°C.

 Vancouver Island enjoys a moderate and mild winter in most regions.
-This allows outdoor activities such as fishing and hiking in the south-coastal areas even in January.
+Therefore outdoor activities such as fishing and hiking in the south-coastal areas are possible, even in January.